gvwilson/thirdbit/src/fiction/leaderboard/index.md

 it inevitably led to a lecture on the idiocy of rewilding the Great Plains or why banning private air travel had been an infringement of fundamental human rights.

+People in my line of work kept very low profiles, but like any group who needed each other, we had our channels.
+I reached out to a few contacts, who reached out to a few others.
-The only one of my contacts I couldn't persuade was Joachim.
+The only one I couldn't persuade to take part was Joachim.
 "*Nein*,"
 he said flatly,
 scratching the piercing in his nose and cutting the call.